harishtpj/Project-Unikode/06-prime-check/README.md

-# 5. The `Math Tables Generator` program
+# 6. The `Prime Checker` program
-The `Math Tables Generator` / `Multiplication table generator` program asks the user for numbers n and t and prints the multiplication tables for n upto t.
+The `Prime Checker` program asks the user for a number and checks if that number is prime or not.
+If the user wishes, he/she may request for a list of prime numbers to be produced.

 This problem is taken from collection [1](https://github.com/harishtpj/Project-Unikode/blob/master/README.md#%E2%84%B9-about)